arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 	_New database's features_

-	>**Note:** In this hands-on lab, you create a database using the Windows Azure portal.
+	>**Note:** In this hands-on lab, you create a database using the Microsoft Azure portal.
 Databases can also be created by executing a DDL query against your assigned server using the T-SQL CREATE DATABASE statement, specifying which SQL Database edition (Web or Business) to create as well as its maximum size.
 For example, to create a Business Edition database with a maximum size of 30GB, use the following T-SQL command:
 	>
 	>**CREATE DATABASE HolTestDB (MAXSIZE = 30GB)**
 	>